korvahannu/arch-installation-guide/Readme.md

 ## Arch Linux installation guide for UEFI 16.11.2021

+This guide is for personal use, but if it helps anyone to install Arch Linux to their system I'd be happy.

 #### 1. Make sure you are connected to the internet
 - Check connection with **ping 8.8.8.8**
 - If connection works, continue.
 Otherswise check wiki